Seegene

 Seegene, Inc is a Korean manufacturer of in vitro diagnostic (IVD) products, particularly molecular diagnostics.
 Its portfolio includes a range of assays and screening products for sepsis, respiratory diseases such as influenza and respiratory syncytial virus, as well as sexually transmitted infections (STIs).
 It was founded in 2000.
 In early 2020, it began developing and distributing a range of tests for SARS-CoV-2, the virus that causes COVID-19.

-Along with its headquarters in Seoul, South Korea, the company has subsidiaries in the U.S.A., Canada, Germany, Italy, Mexico, Brazil, and the Middle East.
+Along with its headquarters in Seoul, South Korea, the company has subsidiaries in the U.S., Canada, Germany, Italy, Mexico, Brazil, and the Middle East.

-In September 2010, Seegene undertook a $16.6M initial public offering to list on KOSDAQ, a trading board of Korea Exchange (KRX).
+In September 2010, Seegene undertook a $16.6 million initial public offering to list on KOSDAQ, a trading board of Korea Exchange (KRX).

 Products

-Seegene’s primary product focus is multiplex diagnostic assays, which allow for the detection and quantification of multiple pathogens from a single sample.
+Seegene's primary product focus is multiplex diagnostic assays, which allow for the detection and quantification of multiple pathogens from a single sample.
 Seegene's assays are developed using its proprietary Dual Priming Oligonucleotide (DPO), Tagging Oligonucleotide Cleavage and Extension (TOCE), and Multiple Detection Temperatures (MuDT) technology platforms.
 Additional technologies include the GeneFishing discovery platform for differentially expressed genes (DEG), which detects differences in gene expression between two or more samples, as well as DNA Walking Technology, a platform permitting the identification of unknown sequences of DNA situated upstream or downstream of known sequences.